San Juan Bautista Letter

 In 1957, a group of parishioners from Our Lady of Fatima Church marched under the leadership of its founder, Father Leonardo Carrieri.
 Those parishioners gave witness to their Puerto Rican heritage, culture and traditions, thus forming the Parada San Juan Bautista, Inc. also known as St. John the Baptist Parade.
 It epitomized the aspirations of a community in search of recognition and equal opportunities.
 One of the main objectives of the first parade was to present a positive image of the Puerto Rican community.

-I want to thank my Executive Committee, Juan Gonzalez, vice-president, Maria Gonzalez, secretary, Carmen Quiles, treasurer and all of my committee members and express my love to all, a special thank you to committee member Anthony Martinez for all his help and support this past year.
+I want to thank my Executive Committee, Ed Martinez, vice-president, Clayton Gonzalez, secretary, Javier Sequnot, treasurer and all of my committee members and express my love to all, a special thank you to committee member Ben Calaf for all his help and support through many years.

 In closing, I would like to express my sincere thanks and appreciation to all the sponsors who continue to support our organization every year.
 The many activities and scholarship fund that the parade committee provides would not be possible without your continued support.